megaFatXR/Flexy-Pics/README.md

 Play with it.
 Try resizing the browser and see how it adapts and resizes, <strong>from a 1080 screen to smart phone resolution!</strong>

-<a href="http://jotav.com.ar/projects/flexy-pics/template-1-grid.html">DEMO</a> of template 1, plain, without images, to see the layout more clearly.<br>
+- Template 1 Grid <a href="http://jotav.com.ar/projects/flexy-pics/template-1-grid.html">DEMO</a> (plain, without images, to see the layout more clearly).
-And this is the FULL <a href="http://jotav.com.ar/projects/flexy-pics/template-1.html">DEMO</a> of the template 1 with images.
+- Template 1 <a href="http://jotav.com.ar/projects/flexy-pics/template-1.html">FULL DEMO</a> with images.
 - Template 2 Grid <a href="http://jotav.com.ar/projects/flexy-pics/template-2-grid.html">DEMO</a>

 ## Usage